ngbala6/Automate_Zoom/Readme.md

 Each Script inside the folder is designed for different Scenarios(without Login, With Login in Zoom) . . .
 Please read the respective Readme and use that best suits

-This app is designed at Every Wednesday at your specified time.
+This app is designed at Every day at your specified time.

 ### 🌞 License & Copyright
 Copyright © 2021 by **Bala Murugan N G**